Understanding The Fundamentals Of A Quitclaim Deed

 Quitclaim deeds hold no value until notarized; therefore, all signers of the deed must present it to a notary public along with a valid form of identification that asserts their identity as well as their intent on the document before signing.
 Once notarization is done, submit the completed quitclaim deed to the county register of deeds.

-Both parties are required to pay county-applicable charges, which unfortunately differ from one county to the other.
+Both parties are required to pay county-applicable charges, which unfortunately differ from one county to another.
 The quitclaim provides an update to the public record and truly completes the real estate transaction under the State of North Carolina, where guarantees of ownership changes are protected by legal documents through the public record.

 Be prepared to pay any applicable recording fees, which can vary by county.
 Recording the quitclaim deed effectively updates public records and finalizes your real estate transaction under North Carolina law, ensuring that all changes in ownership are duly noted and legally binding.